 Take long-term Box UK client Investec Asset Management for instance: by connecting their CRM system Salesforce with the self-service area of their site they gained an enhanced understanding of client behaviour along with improved customer service capabilities, and can now instantly react to preference updates and send relevant information as and when it’s required.

 We’re also helping leading Georgian financial institution TBC Bank introduce greater CRM capabilities into their retail internet banking platform as part of their award-winning multi-channel strategy, to enable targeted cross-selling opportunities that are tied to activity such as savings goals.

 There’s no denying that the increasing range of communication channels and money management tools available to banking customers has introduced challenges for financial institutions of all sizes and sectors.
 However, with these challenges come exciting opportunities – but only for those organisations properly equipped to manage a diverse technological ecosystem and numerous cross-channel customer journeys.
 Therefore, when you’re planning your digital strategy, make sure you carefully consider the role your CRM strategy will play, and get the greatest possible value out of your precious data assets.

 Want to find out more about how financial institutions can continue to thrive in the digital age?
-Download our guide to “Digital Transformation in Finance”, and be sure to subscribe to our mailing list for future notifications about relevant content.
+Download our guide to “Digital Transformation in Finance”.